Alcachofraz/Xinada/README.md

 7. Now that you know how to use the **Configuration Files**, all that's left is add maps to **maps.yml**.
 All you have to do is create a world containing various different small maps (this would be easier with [mcedit](https://www.mcedit.net/)).
 You can find lots of small maps on [planetminecraft.com](https://www.planetminecraft.com/), if you search for something in the lines of **"Murder Mystery map"** or **"TTT map"** or **"Call of Duty map"**.
 You can add whatever maps you like.
 Just make sure players won't be able to walk out of them in-game.
 8. Then, you'll have to choose 10 spawn points for each small map and fill **maps.yml** with that information.
 You can see how [here](#configuration).
 9. That's it!
 Now use the [commands](#commands) to start playing!
 Enjoy!
+10. For a better experience, use the [NoNameTag](https://www.spigotmc.org/resources/no-name-tag.70128/) plugin to prevent players from seeing name tags through walls.

 If you run into any issues, feel free to contact me.